-Saeed Samarghandian, Tahereh Farkhondeh and Shahnaz Yousefizadeh* Pages 1 - 4 ( 4 )
+Saeed Samarghandian, Tahereh Farkhondeh and Shahnaz Yousefizadeh* Pages 198 - 201 ( 4 )

-Background & Objective: Age-dependent organophosphates (OPs) toxicity is a controversial topic.
+Background & Objective: Age-dependent Organophosphates (OPs) toxicity is a controversial topic.
 The present study was designed to investigate the effect of the sub-acute exposure to diazinon (DZN), one of the main OPs insecticides, on the hematological alterations in adult and aged male rats.

 Results: The obtained results indicated that DZN significantly decreased RBCs (4.93 ± 0.41), Htc (28.12 ± 1.21), Hb (10.31 ± 0.36), MCHC (30.51 ± 2.04), MCV (62.86 ± 2.58), and PLT (265.6 ± 34.81) values in the adult and aged rats versus the age-matched control rats.
 Moreover, RBC, Hb, and Htc levels decreased significantly in the aged rats versus adult rats.
-However, no significant differences observed between MCHC, MCV, and PLT levels in adult and aged rats.
-Also, the MCH concentration did not change in any groups.
+However, no significant differences were observed between MCHC, MCV, and PLT levels in adult and aged rats.
+Moreover, the MCH concentration did not change in any group.
 Additionally, DZN did not deteriorate the hematological alterations in the aged rats versus adult rats.

-Conclusion: The present study showed that toxicity of DZN is not associated to age.
-However, more studies should be done to confirm this finding.
+Conclusion: the present study showed that the toxicity of DZN is not associated with age.
+However, more studies should be conducted to confirm this finding.

 Department of Basic Medical Sciences, Neyshabur University of Medical Sciences, Neyshabur, Medical Toxicology and Drug Abuse Research Center (MTDRC), Birjand University of Medical Sciences (BUMS), Birjand, Department of Laboratory and Clinical Sciences, Faculty of Para-Veterinary, Ilam University, Ilam